El Mahmoudiyah: Modern

 The city of Mahmoudiya was occupied by garrisons, like other strategic cities during the First World War.
 The British garrison consisted of Indian, Irish, African and English soldiers.
 The city was a strategic site and target for the Germans in World War II.

-Because the city is located at the mouth of the Mahmoudiyah Canal, which was a waterway to transport goods and the British weaponry from Alexandria to Cairo to enter boats to the Nile.
+Because the city is located at the mouth of the Mahmoudiyah Canal, it was considered a key naval transport route for goods and the British weaponry from Alexandria to Cairo to enter boats to the Nile.

-In December 1916, the people were celebrating the wedding of a native couple, and they were marching in a procession, carrying lamps and torches, and they were shouting.
-The garrison's leader thought it was a rebellion so he ordered the garrison to attack the residents.
-Fighting between the locals and the garrison took place, which prompted the garrison commander to ask the town’s leaders to negotiate with them.
-The mayor of the city, Darwish al-Wailili, headed a delegation and met with the garrison commander and asked him to apologize to the people for this attack.
+In December 1916, local people of the city were celebrating the wedding of a couple, marching in a procession, carrying lamps and torches, and shouting.
+The city garrison's leader mistook this for a rebellion so ordered the garrison to attack the residents.
+This prompted fighting between the locals and the garrison, and culminated in a request from the garrison commander for the leaders of the city to negotiate with them.
+The mayor of the city, Darwish al-Wailili, headed a delegation and met with the garrison commander, requesting an apology to the people for the attack.

-In the 1919 revolution, the people of Mahmudiya smashed the Delta Railroad tracks and set the main station on fire.
+In the 1919 revolution, the people of Mahmudiya damaged the Delta Railroad tracks and set the main station on fire.